A Local-global principle for isogenies of composite degree: Exceptional primes for

 which is not a square as $7 \equiv 3 \pmod{4}$.

-\subsection{Exceptional Subgroups at $\ell = 2$}
+\subsection{Exceptional subgroups at $\ell = 2$}

 Proposition \ref{2exceptions} gives all maximal exceptional subgroups of $\GL_2(\zz/2^n\zz)$ for $n \leq 6$ (which in particular covers all exceptions over $\qq$ since $X_0(32)$ contains no noncuspidal rational points).
 In order for $G\subset \GL_2(\zz/2^n\zz)$ to occur over $\qq$, the determinant map $\det \colon G \to (\zz/2^n \zz)^\times$ must be surjective.
 Table \ref{2data} gives labels from the recent work of Sutherland--Zywina \cite{sz} and Rouse--Zureick-Brown \cite{rzb} for such groups which can occur over $\qq$.
-The relevant information from \cite{rzb} is contained in Table 2.
-The curve $X_{27445}$ is genus $0$ with infinitely many $\qq$-points, while the remainder have no noncuspidal non-CM rational points.
-The modular curve $X_{27445}$ has $j$-parameterization:
+The relevant information from \cite{rzb} is contained in Table 1.